Discover some of our favorite probiotic rich rice recipes. Adding probiotic-rich dishes to your diet in winter can help prevent flu and cold.

 2. Kimchi and Yogurt Dip

 If you want double the nutrition and probiotics, with half the effort, then this dip is for you.
 Dip into this probiotic goodness which can turn your high-calorie crispy potato wafers into a nutritious snack.
 Kimchi can have a strong flavor not liked by many.
+If you want to make your own kimchi, see our recipe here.

 However, this Korean vegetable side dish that’s created by mixing cabbage and other veggies with garlic, ginger, chili peppers, and fish sauce, mixes very well with yogurt.